 Her pageant causes include eliminating sexual assaults in the military, and preventing domestic violence.
 The Hofstra University graduate plans to attend law school with the $50,000 scholarship she won in the pageant.

-Kazantsev said her talent portion was inspired by the 2012 movie “Pitch Perfect,” in which Anna Kendrick’s character auditions for an a cappella group by performing rhythmically with a cup.
+Kazantsev said she was inspired by the 2012 movie “Pitch Perfect” in which Anna Kendrick’s character auditions for an a cappella group by performing rhythmically with a cup.

-Kazantsev is not particularly concerned with the online reaction to her own performance.
+Kazantsev is not particularly concerned with the online reaction to her performance.

 “It’s unconventional; and sometimes people aren’t as open to change as some would like,” she said.
 “It’s just something different and I hope people take it as a positive.
 If they can appreciate that and be happy with what I did, then that’s all I can ask.”